WVU-SENG660-2025-05-Group02/tic-tac-claude/SONARCLOUD-SETUP.md

 **"Quality gate failed"**
 - Review SonarCloud dashboard for specific issues
 - Fix code smells, bugs, and security hotspots

+**"Could not find a default branch for project" / "project does not exist"**
+- Project hasn't been created in SonarCloud yet
+- Go to SonarCloud dashboard and create the project first
+- Make sure project key matches exactly what's in `sonar-project.properties`
+- Verify organization key is correct

 ### Debug Steps: